dhicks6345789/radius-user-client/README.md

 `domain: example.com`
 The domain name to append to local usenames.
 So local username "t.user" would be reported to the RADIUS server as "t.user@example.com".
 Defaults to blank - remove this entry to have usernames reported as-is.

+`userCheckInterval: 30`
+The User Check Interval - the number of seconds where the client will check the current username.
+Generally only informs the RADIUS server if the current username has actually changed since the last check, to keep network traffic down a bit.

+`serverSendInterval: 4`
+Set the Server Send Interval - the period (this value times the User Check Interval) where the client will send the current user to the server, where that user value has changed or not.
+Some RADIUS servers might have a timeout period, where if they haven't heard from a client in a while they'll assume it is no longer active / logged on.

+Note that config values can be set via the command line or the config file, the values described in the above two sections are interchangable.